divortio/divortio-session-worker/README.md

 * **🔌 Plug-and-Play**: Integrate robust session management into any Cloudflare Worker with a single service binding and one line of code.
-* **🚀 Expressive RPC API**: The underlying Durable Object (`SessionDO`) exposes a rich set of public methods (`getState`, `processState`, etc.), allowing for powerful integrations and easy debugging.
+* **🚀 Expressive RPC API**: A single `processSession(request)` call provides an enriched request object and a complete session context, minimizing boilerplate in the parent worker.
 * **🔗 Decoupled Architecture**: The parent worker doesn't need to know anything about Durable Objects.
-It simply makes a `fetch` call to the service, which handles all the complex stateful logic internally.
+It simply makes an RPC call to the service, which handles all the complex stateful logic internally.
 * **💾 Stateful & Persistent**: Uses a Durable Object (`SessionDO`) with its own private SQLite storage to persist session data, ensuring user sessions are durable and consistent.
 * **🚀 High Performance**: Leverages the performance of Cloudflare's edge network.
 The stateless worker runs in every data center, and the stateful `SessionDO` is automatically placed near the user to minimize latency.
-* **🍪 Secure Cookies**: Uses a dual-cookie strategy (`HttpOnly` server-side cookies and client-accessible cookies) for a secure-by-default posture.
+* **🍪 Secure & Persistent Cookies**: Uses a dual-cookie strategy (`HttpOnly` server-side cookies and client-accessible cookies) for a secure-by-default posture, with long-lived expirations controlled via `wrangler.toml`.

 ---

-## 🛠️ Deployment Instructions (via Cloudflare UI & GitHub)
+## 🛠️ Deployment Instructions

-This guide will walk you through deploying the `divortio-session-worker` from a GitHub repository.
+*(This section remains the same as the previous version)*

 ### Step 1: Fork and Clone the Repository